cleygraf/spring-petclinic-cleygraf/readme.md

 Once the pipeline has finished successfully, you can start the resulting container with `docker run -p 8888:8888 chrisley/spring-petclinic-cleygraf -d`.
 The _Spring PetClinic Sample Application_ is now available: http://DOCKER_HOST_IP:8080 (Change "DOCKER_HOST_IP" to the hostname or ip of your docker host).

 Use `docker pull chrisley/spring-petclinic-cleygraf` to just pull the image for inspection.

+#### Addendum

+#### Additions to the _Spring PetClinic Sample Application_

+I have added the following files:

+- `Jenkinsfile`: The pipeline definition
+- `README.md`: This file
+- `jenkins/Dockerfile`: The docker file for the custom Jenkins container
+- `jenkins/docker-compose.yml`: File to use with `docker compose` to start two containers and the required ressources.